-H. Additional Terms and Conditions
+K. Additional Terms and Conditions

-1. By submitting an application, you and your organization agree to the grant terms and conditions specified in this Grant Guide.

-- 2. OSHPD does not accept alternate grant agreement language from a prospective Grantee.
-OSHPD will consider an application with such language to be a counter offer and will reject it.
-OSHPD will not negotiate the terms and conditions outlined in Attachment 9: Sample Grant Agreement. - 3.
-If your program requires approval to contract from a coordinating authority, please inform the authority of the terms and conditions contained in the Sample Grant Agreement.
+- 1. By submitting an application, you and your organization agree to the grant terms and conditions specified in this Grant Guide. - OSHPD does not accept alternate grant agreement language from a prospective Grantee.
+OSHPD will consider an application with such language to be a counteroffer and will reject it.
+OSHPD will not negotiate the terms and conditions outlined in Attachments H, I, J, and K: Sample Agreements. - 3.
+If your program requires approval to contract from a coordinating authority, you must inform the authority of the terms and conditions contained in this Grant Guide.
 OSHPD considers that the submission of an application implies express acceptance of the terms.
 All applicants must agree to the terms and conditions prior to receiving funds.
-OSHPD will not make changes to the terms and conditions specified in this Sample Grant Agreement. - 4.
+OSHPD will not make changes to the terms and conditions specified in this Grant Guide. - 4.
 Grantees shall use the funding established pursuant to this act to expand primary care services.
 Grantees shall not use these funds to supplant existing state or local funds to provide primary care services. - 5.
-Grantees must sign and submit agreements by the due date.
+Grantees must sign and submit grant agreements by the due date.
 If the Grantee fails to sign and return the grant agreement by the due date, they may lose their award. - 6.
 When the Grantee is a county, city, school district, or other local public body, a copy of the resolution, order, motion, ordinance, or other similar document shall accompany the signed grant from the local governing body authorizing execution of the agreement. - 7.
-The Grantee will submit their Final Report and adhere to the deadlines as specified in this Grant Guide.
-It is the sole responsibility of the Grantee to adhere to the terms of the grant, and to anticipate potential overlaps, conflicts, and scheduling issues. - 8.
-The Public Records Act shall apply to all grant deliverables, including reports, applications, and supporting documentation. - 9.
+The Public Records Act shall apply to all grant deliverables, including reports, applications, and supporting documentation. - 8.
 The Grantee shall submit in writing any requests to change or extend the grant or to change the budget at least 90 days before the grant end date.